Building Inspection Australian Standards

 AS 1684 — Residential Timber-Framed Construction

-AS 1684 is the benchmark for timber framing in residential buildings.
+AS 1684 (timber framing) is the benchmark for timber framing in residential buildings.
 When assessing structural elements in the subfloor or roof space, this standard provides the reference point for acceptable span tables, connection details, and framing configurations.
-Deviations that affect structural adequacy — undersized members, inadequate bracing, missing connections — are reportable findings under AS 4349.1, but AS 1684 is the technical reference that informs your assessment.
+Deviations that affect structural adequacy — undersized members, inadequate bracing, missing connections — are reportable findings under AS 4349.1-2007, but AS 1684 is the technical reference that informs your assessment.

 AS 2870 — Residential Slabs and Footings

-AS 2870 governs the design and performance of residential slabs and footings.
+AS 2870 (residential slabs) governs the design and performance of residential slabs and footings.
 This standard becomes relevant when assessing foundation performance — cracking patterns, edge beam conditions, drainage around the slab perimeter, and differential movement.
 It helps inspectors contextualise what constitutes normal behaviour versus a potentially significant defect requiring further geotechnical investigation.

 AS 3959 — Construction of Buildings in Bushfire-Prone Areas